Caroline McDonald-Harker

 Book Chapters:

 McDonald-Harker, Caroline.
 2019.
 “Making the Invisible Visible: Abused Women’s Mothering Experiences.”
 Pp. 255–265 in Routledge Companion to Motherhood, edited by Lynn O’Brien Hallstein, Andrea O’Reilly and Melinda Vandenbeld Giles.
-New York, NY: Routledge, Taylor & Francis Group.
+New York, NY: Routledge, Taylor and Francis Group.

 McDonald-Harker, Caroline.
 2015.
 “Mothering in the Context of Domestic Abuse and Encounters with Child Protection Services: From Victimized to “Criminalized” Mothers.”
 Pp. 323–354 in Criminalized Mothers: Criminalizing Motherhood edited by Joanne Minaker and Bryan Hogeveen.
 Toronto, ON: Demeter Press.